Snehahm10/studio/README.md

 ## Core Features

--   **User Authentication**: Secure login and signup functionality for personalized access.
+-   **User Authentication**: Secure login and signup functionality using Firebase Authentication for a personalized experience.
 -   **Dynamic Resource Finder**: A powerful search interface to filter resources by Scheme, Branch, Year, and Semester.
--   **Resource Uploading**: An intuitive form for users to contribute their own notes and question papers, which are stored securely in AWS S3.
+-   **Resource Uploading**: An intuitive form for users to contribute their own notes and question papers.
+    -   **Secure File Storage**: Files are stored securely in a private AWS S3 bucket.
+    -   **Overwrite Protection**: If a file for a specific module already exists, the app prompts for confirmation before replacing it, preventing accidental data loss.
+-   **Resource Management**: Users can delete resources they have uploaded, giving them full control over their contributions.
 -   **Dynamic Resource Display**: Fetches and displays available resources, including user-uploaded content and static links, in a clean, card-based layout.
 -   **AI-Powered Chatbot**: A Genkit-based AI assistant to help with queries related to VTU subjects and syllabus.
--   **AI-Powered Summarization**: Uploaded PDF documents are automatically summarized using an AI flow to provide quick insights.

 ## Tech Stack